 Deductible: The IRS allows tax deductions for mileage and other out-of-pocket expenses.
 To take a deduction, you must keep written records of the mileage, including the date driven and the name of the nonprofit group for which the driving was conducted.
-The IRS standard mileage rate for charities may be used (14 cents a mile for 2010 and for 2011).
+The IRS standard mileage rate for charities may be used (14 cents a mile for 2013).
 If the donor opts to use actual auto expenses instead of the standard mileage deduction, the operating expenses must also be recorded.
 For other out-of-pocket expenses, keep written receipts showing the costs paid for items donated to the PTO.

 Not deductible: The IRS does not allow a tax deduction for the value of someone’s time or service.
 In addition, you cannot deduct childcare expenses incurred to enable you to volunteer your time.